The Worlds Best Scones Recipe is...

 Posted by Timothy Harley on 27th Apr 2023

-The Worlds best Scone Recipe is.... well before we get to that, we should start with a little bit of history.
+well before we get to that, we should start with a little bit of history.
 We like a bit of history.
 We all consider Scones to be as Australian as Lamington's, Vegemite and Fairy bread and this feels right to us at Quincey Jones Jelly Preserves but the true history of the scone is a little bit more complicated.

 Scones are traditionally connected with Scotland, Ireland and England, but exactly who deserves the honour of invention, no one knows for sure.
 Scones may well have originated in Scotland.
 The first known print reference, in 1513, is from a Scottish poet.
 In earlier eras, however, there were no food columns in the local papers, nor Mr Google to look up recipes.
 Indeed, much of the population was illiterate!
 So a little bit of uncertainty around its origins persist.

 It is believed, that historically scones were round and flat, usually as large as a medium-sized plate.
-It was made and baked on a griddle (or girdle, in Scots), then cut into triangular sections for serving.
+It was made and baked on a griddle, then cut into triangular sections for serving.
 Today, many in Scotland would call the large round cake a bannock while we in Australia might cheekily refer to it as a 'dropped scone'.
-With the advent of modern ovens and baking powder, Scones morphed into the fluffy, individual servings we know today, commonly associated with jam and clotted cream.
-This we can all agree, is a blessing of our more enlightened times!

-With this established, (sort of), we hope to iron out another contentious issue; how to pronounce scones?!
+With this established (sort of), we hope to iron out another contentious issue; how to pronounce scones?!
 This is best illustrated by the following poem:

 I asked the maid in dulcet tone